What is endometriosis?

 Diagnosis

-Endometriosis can be suspected based on symptoms, but the only way for it to be definitely diagnosed is surgically, through a laparoscopy.
-Other tests to rule out other possible causes will probably be run first, including a pelvic exam, ultrasound, blood tests, and vaginal cultures to check for infection.
+Endometriosis can be diagnosed clinically, although your provider may suggest other tests to rule out other possible causes of your symptoms..
+These could be things like a pelvic exam, ultrasound, blood tests, and vaginal cultures to check for infection.

 Treatment

-Depending on how strong the symptoms of endometriosis are, there are several different courses of treatment that may be recommended.
+Depending on the severity of your case and your fertility goals, there are several different courses of treatment that may be recommended.

-• Observation and lifestyle changes: For women whose symptoms are mild, especially young women, simple observation is often an early starting point for treatment.
-On the other hand, women who are diagnosed with endometriosis partially because they’re having trouble conceiving may prefer a more active treatment.
-Lifestyle changes that can help manage endometriosis pain during observation include a healthy diet, getting enough rest, and even relaxation techniques.
+• Observation and lifestyle changes: For those whose symptoms are mild, simple observation is often an early starting point for treatment.
+On the other hand, those who are diagnosed with endometriosis because they’re having trouble conceiving may need more active treatment.
+Lifestyle changes that can help manage endometriosis pain include a healthy diet, getting enough rest, and even relaxation techniques.
 Healthcare providers may also recommend over-the-counter pain relievers like ibuprofen or naproxen products.

-• Surgery during diagnosis: During the laparoscopy to diagnose endometriosis, the doctor may cut or burn away endometrial lesions, especially in early or less extensive cases.
+• Laparoscopic surgery: In a laparoscopy, the laparoscope, a thin tube that allows the doctor to look inside the body, is passed into the abdomen through a tiny incision.
+The doctor can then look at the outside of the uterus, ovaries, fallopian tubes, and other nearby organs.
+There may be a second incision to pass surgical instruments through, or surgical instruments can be attached to the laparoscope to take tissue samples.
+During a laparoscopy the doctor may cut or burn away endometrial lesions, especially in early or less extensive cases.
 Endometriosis that covers a larger area may be harder to treat this way.
 This treatment is shown to reduce pain in most patients, and though it’s less clear whether it improves fertility, some evidence suggests it could.

-• Hormone therapy: Hormone therapy can reduce pain in endometriosis patients, though it isn’t a permanent fix, and symptoms can come back after stopping treatment.
-Hormones can be effective for managing endometriosis since it’s hormones that cause endometrial tissue to thicken, break down, and bleed.
-Targeted hormonal treatment can do the opposite, and slow endometrial growth, though this treatment generally isn’t compatible with trying to conceive.
+• Hormone therapy: Hormone therapy can reduce pain in endometriosis patients.
+Although it isn’t a permanent fix, and symptoms often come back after stopping treatment, hormones work because they directly influence endometrial tissue growth.
+Targeted hormonal treatment can do the opposite, and slow or stop endometrial growth, though this treatment generally isn’t able to be used when trying to conceive.

 Prognosis

-While hormone therapy and laparoscopy can’t cure endometriosis, they can relieve the symptoms for years.
-A hysterectomy gives the best chance of a full cure, as does menopause, for women who don’t continue to take hormonal medication.
+While there isn’t a 100% cure for endometriosis, these treatments can relieve symptoms for years or more.
+A hysterectomy gives the best chance of a full cure, for women who don’t continue to take hormonal medication.

-However, pain management techniques can help endometriosis patients to live more comfortably with it, and in cases where endometriosis causes fertility problems, or even infertility, a healthcare provider may eventually recommend trying assisted reproductive technology like in vitro fertilization for women who are trying to conceive.
+However, pain management techniques can help endometriosis patients to live more comfortably with it, and in cases where endometriosis causes infertility, a healthcare provider may eventually recommend trying assisted reproductive technology like in vitro fertilization for women who are trying to conceive.

 Sources